Code-Moss/I-Heart-New-Vegas-Mossy-Cut/wjsetup.md

 The [**FNV BSA Decompressor**](https://www.nexusmods.com/newvegas/mods/65854?) decompresses the Fallout New Vegas BSAs and repacks them without zlib compression for performance.
 It also transcodes the .ogg sounds effects to .wav so they work, and extracts any mp3 files to loose files because they will not play when in a BSA.

 The [**FNV 4GB Patcher**](https://www.nexusmods.com/newvegas/mods/62552?) makes Fallout New Vegas 4GB Aware.
 It also automatically loads NVSE if present.

+The [**New Vegas Heap Replacer**](https://www.nexusmods.com/newvegas/mods/69779) will replace the in-game heap with a faster, more optimized version.
+It should decrease load times, remove some stutter and slightly improve frame rate.

 The [**New Vegas Script Extender (xNVSE)**](https://github.com/xNVSE/NVSE/releases) expands the engine and scripting capabilities of Fallout New Vegas.
 This framework is required by many modern mods.